26zl/windows-sandbox-lab/README.md

 All tools are installed via **winget** — always latest versions, no URLs to maintain.

-## Security Hardening
+## Monitoring & Logging

-Applied automatically on sandbox startup:
+Enabled automatically so you can see what software does inside the sandbox:

-- Sysmon with SwiftOnSecurity config
+- Sysmon with SwiftOnSecurity config — tracks process creation, network connections, file changes
 - PowerShell script block + module logging
 - Process creation auditing with command-line capture
 - Telemetry and Windows Error Reporting disabled